golemfactory/yagna/README.md

 Has IT resources available that can be shared with other actors in the network.
 Those resources are sold in the decentralized market.

 * **Developer**
 Builds applications to run for requestors on the network.
 Golem's potential goes much beyond a singular application.
-In Golem there is not a single monolithic use-case - Golem allows for a self sustainable ecosystem.
-A myriad of different types of users requesting digital resources, providing them and building applications on top of the platform.
 See [Awesome Golem](https://github.com/golemfactory/awesome-golem/blob/main/README.md#%EF%B8%8F-apps) for just a taste of the various types of applications that can be built and run on Golem!

 ## Documentation
 For a more in-depth look at how Golem works, head over to our [documentation.](https://handbook.golem.network/)